 2030 – Aufstand der Alten / Aufstand der Jungen, TV-Production, 2007/11

 Dark, Netflix-Serie, 2018-

 Wovon träumt das Internet?, 2016

 Wir sind die Flut, 2016

 In order to reach a broader international audience, we are seeking a publication in English.
 Publication is sought with a renowned university press (such as Liverpool UP, Wesleyan UP, U of Wales P) or a leading academic publisher (Routledge, Palgrave Macmillan).

-Abstracts of no more than 300 words (incl. bibliography) and a short biographical note should be sent to email@example.com by September 1st, 2019.
+Abstracts of no more than 300 words (incl. bibliography) and a short biographical note should be sent to firstname.lastname@example.org by (NEW DEADLINE!!!)
+October 1st, 2019.
 After acceptance, papers are due on January 1st, 2020, publication is likely to be early in 2021.